ministryofjustice/hmpps-esupervision-e2e-tests/README.md

 ## Configuration

-Credentials and URLs are configured using a `.env` file at the project root, via `src/config/env.ts`
+Credentials and URLs are configured using a `.env` file at the project root and loaded via `src/config/loadEnv.ts` and accessed through `src/config/env.ts`.

 If you have access to the eSupervision-E2E-tests 1Password Vault, you can skip the `.env` file and resolve secrets at runtime by prefixing commands with `op run`